 Maureen Nelson is a founding member and first violinist of the Grammy-nominated Enso String Quartet, which originated at Yale University in 1999, while she was at Yale earning her master’s degree.
-She keeps a busy touring schedule, with engagements across the United States and abroad, and has led the quartet to award-winning performances at several major competitions, including the Concert Artists Guild International Competition, the Banff International String Quartet Competition, the Fischoff National Chamber Music Competition, and Chamber Music Yellow Springs.
+She keeps a busy touring schedule, with engagements across the United States and abroad, and has led the quartet to top prizes at several major competitions, including the Concert Artists Guild International Competition, the Banff International String Quartet Competition, the Fischoff National Chamber Music Competition, and Chamber Music Yellow Springs.

 Maureen has participated in music festivals around the world, including Evian, Sarasota, SummerFest La Jolla, Festival d’Aix en Provence, Festival de Inverno Campos do Jordão (Brazil), Prussia Cove, Pacific Music (Japan), Schleswig-Holstein (Germany), and St. Bart’s Music Festivals.
 She is a former faculty member of Boston University’s Tanglewood Institute, a former adjunct professor at Rice University’s Shepherd School of Music, and is currently on the faculty of the Adult Chamber Music Camp at the Interlochen Arts Academy.
 She has performed live on numerous radio stations, including Australia’s ABC, Canada’s CBC, SiriusXM, New York’s WQXR, and for National Public Radio’s Performance Today.

 Maureen: The first time I held a violin, it was actually a toy guitar presented by my mother.
 My parents had never had the opportunity to study music, and my mother was determined that I would become the next greatest female classical guitarist.
 Much to her dismay, as she handed me this gift of encouragement, I turned the little guitar around, tucked it under my chin, and started making air bows.